 ARTICLE I General Conditions

 Section 3.
 We affirm the priesthood of all believers as well as the construct of being a spiritual family.
-However, we recognize three categories of adults (18 and over) based on their level of participation in microchurch activities during the previous 6 months: 1) Visitors are those who attend less than 1/3 of microchurch activities; 2) Associate Members are those who attend 1/3 to 2/3 of microchurch activities; 3) Full Members are those attending 2/3 or more of microchurch activities; These categories are unrelated to whether a person is a Christian or not, or whether they have signed the Covenant of Commitment, but they do have bearing on church servant leadership and the selection of servants as discussed in Article II.
+Furthermore, we recognize three categories of adults (18 and over) based on their level of participation in microchurch activities during the previous 6 months: 1) Visitors are those who attend less than 1/3 of microchurch activities; 2) Associate Members are those who attend 1/3 to 2/3 of microchurch activities; 3) Full Members are those attending 2/3 or more of microchurch activities; These categories are unrelated to whether a person is a Christian or not, or whether they have signed the Covenant of Commitment, but they do have bearing on church servant leadership and the selection of servants as discussed in Article II.

 ARTICLE II Restoration Fellowship Servant Leadership

 Section 1.
-Each associated microchurch may select one person, male or female, from among their full members to act as their Ministry Servant to the Family Council for the upcoming ministry year that begins January 1st.
+Each associated microchurch may select one person, male or female, from among their full members to act as their Ministry Servant to the Family Council for the upcoming ministry year that begins May 1st.
 This person will be selected only by associate and full members.
 There is no limit on the number of one year terms a person may be selected to participate on the Family Council.
-The person selected must sign the Covenant of Commitment, generally agree with the Expanded Statement of Beliefs, and meet the qualifications for Deacons (ministry servants) and Elders (overseers) found in 1st Timothy 3:1-13 and Titus 1:6-9.
+The person selected must sign the Covenant of Commitment, agree with the Statement of Beliefs, and meet the qualifications for Deacons (ministry servants) and Elders (overseers) found in 1st Timothy 3:1-13 and Titus 1:6-9.

 All Family Council members will still be identified as Ministry Servants.
 Some will additionally be identified as Family Overseers.
 The primary difference between Ministry Servants and Family Overseers is one of gifting and focus rather than character.